-The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date the Income and Expenditure reserve stands at £44k (2020: $\pounds(472)k$).
+The College introduced a Reserves Policy in March 2022 that recognises the importance of reserves in the financial stability of the organisation, and ensures that there are adequate reserves to support the College's core activities.
+As at the balance sheet date the Income and Expenditure reserve stands at £5,448k (2021: £44k).
 It is the Governing Body's intention to maintain reserves over the life of the strategic plan through the generation of annual operating surpluses.